 4 years med school, 4 years residency

-Procedures, physiology, operating room teamwork
+Procedures, physiology, technology, and operating room teamwork

-High-stakes decisions with little margin for error
+High-stakes patient monitoring with little room for delay

 Emergency Medicine